-At Novosibirsk State University (NSU), materials have been developed to solve the problem of icing of spacecraft in space.
+Novosibirsk State University (NSU) has developed materials to solve the problem of icing of spacecraft in space.
 This was reported by the university's press service.

 The use of such materials in airless space will solve a number of problems with icing, protection from condensation and corrosion of various space and suborbital vehicles.